-To execute a script and get the result back send it to the execute endpoint in a lua_source argument.
+To execute a script and get the result back send it to the execute (or run) endpoint in a lua_source argument.
+We'll be using execute endpoint in this tutorial.

 Note: Most likely you'll be able to follow Splash scripting examples even without knowing Lua; nevertheless, the language is worth learning.
-With Lua you can, for example, write Redis, Nginx, Apache, World of Warcraft scripts, create mobile apps using Moai or Corona SDK or use the state of the art Deep Learning framework Torch7.
+With Lua you can, for example, write Redis, Nginx, Apache, World of Warcraft scripts, create mobile apps using Corona or use the state of the art Deep Learning framework Torch7.
 It is easy to get started and there are good online resources available like the tutorial Learn Lua in 15 minutes and the book Programming in Lua.